CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

 Political Activities and Contributions

 Statcare funds or resources are not to be used to contribute to political campaigns or for gifts or payments to any political party or any of their affiliated organizations.
-Statcare resources include employees’ work time, telephones or computers.
+Statcare resources include employees’ work time, telephones, or computers.

-Employees are permitted to participate in the political process on their own time and own expense, but may not do so on behalf of Statcare.
+Employees are permitted to participate in the political process at their own time and own expense, but may not do so on behalf of Statcare.
 Further, employees are not permitted to use his or her position at Statcare to further the political activity of any person or group.

 Senior management is responsible for developing Statcare’s position on relevant legislative and regulatory issues.
 If you are contacted by legislators or regulators regarding Statcare’s position on public issues, you should refer them to the Compliance Officer.
 No employee may engage in lobbying or hire an outside lobbyist or consultant without authorization from the management team.